StoneStepsInc/StoneStepsWebalizer/README.md

 `#Fields` directives and dynamically reconfigures its parser to process log file entries following this directive in the matching order.

-IIS log format largely follows the W3C standard, with one excepion - it outputs request processing time (time-taken) in milliseconds instead of seconds.
+IIS log format mostly follows the W3C standard, with one excepion - it outputs request processing time (`time-taken`) in milliseconds instead of seconds.

 ### Apache